 That was an eye-opener.

-As a matter of fact, we tend to hold the belief that successive approaches replace the previous ones because of greater scientific merit, and that this change is relatively quick and sharp.
-This is far from accurate, as often pointed out by historiographers of linguistics such as, e.g., Dell H. Hymes or E.F.K.
+We tend to hold the belief that successive approaches replace the previous ones because of greater scientific merit, and that this change is relatively quick and sharp.
+This is far from accurate, as often pointed out by historiographers of linguistics such as e.g., Dell H. Hymes or E.F.K.
 Koerner, whose calls generally tend to fall on deaf ears among theoretical/empirical linguists who do not share the same historically-oriented outlook.
 More importantly, knowing the past of the discipline is necessary to appreciate the many similarities, along with the differences, between contemporary linguistic approaches and past practices.
-To this end, it would be very important to teach the history of linguistics to students, although they may often find it hard to follow or, in the worst case scenario, see it as a waste of time (but it should not be too hard for the lecturer to help them change their mind).
+To this end, it would be very important to teach the history of linguistics to students, although they may often find it hard to follow or, in the worst-case scenario, see it as a waste of time (but it should not be too hard for the lecturer to help them change their mind).
 Even more importantly, it would be relevant to point out that the so-called (somewhat inaccurately) ‘paradigm shift’ which can be observed in the history of Western linguistics is not to be found in the history of linguistics in India, where the practice of grammar is still based on Pāṇini’s Aṣṭādhyāyī (c.
 400 B.C.), a grammar of Sanskrit still unsurpassed today.
 A similar consideration also holds for Sībawayhi’s Al-kitāb fī an-naḥw (c.
 A.D.
 760-796) in Arab countries.

 As a consequence, it would be wise to adopt a less Western-centered and more inclusive approach to the teaching of linguistics.
-Indeed, while Pāṇini’s work, the oldest grammar of a known language, is often mentioned as a monumental intellectual achievement, it is normally only known by fame by non-specialists, in spite of the availability of exegetic sources (though admittedly not free from controversy).
+Indeed, while Pāṇini’s work, the oldest grammar of a known language, is often mentioned as a monumental intellectual achievement, it is normally only known by fame by non-specialists, despite the availability of exegetic sources (though admittedly not free from controversy).
 The significance of this work could not be stressed enough: this grammar, consisting of 3,959 rules on syntax, morphology, and semantics, composed and transmitted orally, was more advanced than any theory put forward in the Western world until the 20th century.
 As Itkonen suggests in the conclusion of his book ‘Universal history of linguistics,’ not only does this call into question the too often taken for granted Western ‘intellectual supremacy,’ but it would also suggest that we should revise our beliefs about the potential of the human mind, which we see through the lens of our culture.
-It is no chance that centuries ago certain Eastern societies developed the ability to exert control over one’s own thoughts and emotions, which is often still seen as a utopia in our hyperkinetic Western world.
-It may, therefore, be time for us to forget our egotism and dive into the adventure of exploring other traditions as well as our own past.
+It is no chance that centuries ago certain Eastern societies developed the ability to exert control over one’s thoughts and emotions, which is often still seen as a utopia in our hyperkinetic Western world.
+It may, therefore, be time for us to forget our egotism and dive into the adventure of exploring other traditions as well as our past.

 When I was a student, it was not infrequent for me to have an idea and write an essay in one go.
-In the phase of editing, I could not see any faults in my essay, because I knew what I wanted to say.
+In the phase of editing, I could not see any faults in my essay because I knew what I wanted to say.
 Much to my disappointment, when I had my essay read by somebody else, sometimes I found out that I had communicated something quite different from what I had in mind.
 I believe this is one of the most insidious pitfalls in essay writing.
 Indeed, your intentions are unfathomable (and irrelevant) to the reader: s/he will only know (and be interested in) what you have actually written.
-In other words, a poor word choice can fatally undermine the logic of your argument.
+In other words, poor word choice can fatally undermine the logic of your argument.
 I will now clarify this point with the aid of a simple example.

-Let us suppose that you are describing an entity, which is made up of three elements standing in a certain relationship with each other: your description of this scenario must be careful and consistent; otherwise, you may find yourself in trouble.
+Let us suppose that you are describing an entity, which is made up of three elements standing in a given relationship with each other: your description of this scenario must be careful and consistent; otherwise, you may find yourself in trouble.
 Let us also suppose that you have decided to introduce your entity as ‘A’.
 Later in the text, you want to provide some more details about this entity and say it is made up of the three components ‘A’, ‘B’, and ‘C’.
-An apparently small oversight has led you to claim, inconsistently, that ‘A’ is at the same time the whole entity and one of its three components.
+A (not so) small oversight has led you to claim, inconsistently, that ‘A’ is at the same time the whole entity and one of its three components.
 This already amounts to a reductio ad absurdum of your argument and you are also running the risk of going further astray.
 For instance, you may later term the relationship between the two components ‘A’ and ‘B’ as ‘C’.
-Then, you would be claiming that ‘A’ is an entity which is made up of itself and two more components, one of which (‘C’) is the relationship between ‘A’ itself and the other component (‘B’).
+Then, you would be claiming that ‘A’ is an entity that is made up of itself and two more components, one of which (‘C’) is the relationship between ‘A’ itself and the other component (‘B’).
 The danger of infinite regress would then be looming large.

 You may be tempted to dismiss the present post as ‘stating the obvious’ and/or dealing with a trivial issue.
 Though perhaps legitimate, this comment does not find support in my experience.
-It is true that the problem mentioned above can be resolved by rephrasing the concept, so that ‘A’ is an entity made up of three components ‘B’, ‘C’, and ‘D’, with the relationship between ‘B’ and ‘C’ being labelled ‘E’ (for the sake of completeness, let us add that the relationship between ‘C’ and ‘D’ could be labeled ‘F’ and the one between ‘B’ and ‘D’ could be termed ‘G’).
-However, this is the kind of issue which tends to slip under the radar.
-Indeed, not only can you find this kind of oversights in student essays, but also in academic books.
+It is true that the problem mentioned above can be resolved by rephrasing the concept so that ‘A’ is an entity made up of three components ‘B’, ‘C’, and ‘D’, with the relationship between ‘B’ and ‘C’ being labeled ‘E’ (for the sake of completeness, let us add that the relationship between ‘C’ and ‘D’ could be labeled ‘F’ and the one between ‘B’ and ‘D’ could be termed ‘G’).
+However, this is the kind of issue that tends to slip under the radar.
+Indeed, not only can you find this kind of oversight in student essays, but also in academic books.
 For instance, in an otherwise well-written monograph on English phraseology, an internationally recognized linguist claimed that his analysis was “… expected to reveal very strong qualitative trends rather than statistically measurable patterns” (the emphasis is mine).
 This assertion is controversial because the notion of ‘trend’ is inherently quantitative, i.e. a trend is a statistically measurable pattern.
-Basically, the author is claiming that the analysis is expected to reveal ‘As’ rather than ‘Bs’ but he is overlooking the fact that ‘A’ and ‘B’ are extensionally identical.
+In a nutshell, the author is claiming that the analysis is expected to reveal ‘As’ rather than ‘Bs’ but he is overlooking the fact that ‘A’ and ‘B’ are extensionally identical.

 In a passage of his book ‘Fluid concepts and creative analogies,’ the famous A.I. scientist Douglas R. Hofstadter ridiculed small, pocket bilingual dictionaries while praising thick multilingual thesauri.
-Although I see his point, I cannot agree with him on this matter (to be sure, the book is fantastic).
+Although I see his point, I do not share his views on this matter (to be sure, the book is fantastic).
 Indeed, it would be unreasonable to pick up a pocket dictionary of, say, English and expect to find a comprehensive coverage of the English lexicon, let alone an introduction to the language.
 However, dismissing pocket dictionaries altogether does not seem reasonable.
-As in the case of any other resources, I believe it depends on the use one makes of them.
+As with any other resources, I believe it depends on the use one makes of them.